asefahmed500/ncbx-bolt-new-project/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:9003` (or your configured port).
+The application will be available at `http://localhost:9003`.

 ---